davidtheclark/react-aria-menubutton/README.md

 ## Project Goal

+If you're interested in this project, you should also check out [react-aria-tabpanel](https://github.com/davidtheclark/react-aria-tabpanel).

 ### Accessibility

 The project started as an effort to build a React component that follows every detail of [the WAI-ARIA Menu Button Design Pattern](http://www.w3.org/TR/wai-aria-practices/#menubutton) for **maximum accessibility**.